tylergibbs2/Tsundoku/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'bug'
+labels: "bug"
 ---

-***If you open a bug report via the Tsundoku interface, Tsundoku will automatically fill out some crucial device information so you don't have to.***
+**_If you open a bug report via the Tsundoku interface, Tsundoku will automatically fill out some crucial device information so you don't have to._**

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'